thanos-io/thanos/docs/components/store.md

   bucket: example-bucket
 ```

-In general about 1MB of local disk space is required per TSDB block stored in the object storage bucket.
+In general, an average of 6 MB of local disk space is required per TSDB block stored in the object storage bucket.
+It is for the precomputed index, which includes symbols and postings offsets.
+The size of this precomputed index can go up to 30 MB per block.

 ## Flags